 The Daya Mina centre in Colombo is intended for young people who are unable to function adequately, independently, or appropriately because of a disability or because they have difficulty learning.
 They need specialised training or education to be able to take their rightful place in society and make a contribution to society.

 Daya Mina has three adjacent buildings with 14 classrooms, a floor for students to learn to live independently and a house where some students (accompanied) live independently.
 Because of the increasing social acceptance, the number of students has grown in recent years to a record 62 students.
-They are supported and guided by 12 employees and a number of local and international volunteers.
+They are supported and guided by 12 staff-members and several local and international volunteers.